Property Division in Divorce in Wisconsin

 In the event of a divorce, property division can happen in one of two different ways:

 - A decision by the court

-If an agreement is reached between the parties, the court is likely to sign off on it as long as it is fair and equitable.
+Divorcing parties first try to create an agreement between themselves.
+If an agreement is reached, the court will sign off on it as long as it is fair and equitable.
 If the parties have to go to court, the court will divide property as best fits the situation.

 - The length of the marriage

 - The property each spouse brought into the marriage

 - Age of and physical and emotional health of the spouses

 - Substantial assets not subject to division by the court (non-marital property)

 - Each spouse's earning capacity (based on education, skills, job history, and local employment opportunities)